 BS, College of Charleston (South Carolina)

 Chris W Baynard is Associate Professor in Geography and GIS (Geographic Information Systems) in the Department of Economics and Geography.
 He joined the Coggin College of Business in 2008, where he teaches courses in GIS and economic, cultural and physical geography.
 Other classes include graduate-level economic geography and GIS, as well as Intermediate GIS and Introductory remote sensing, offered as directed independent study courses.

-Additionally, Professor Baynard has developed and led Study-Abroad courses focused on the wine industry in Argentina, and alternative energy and sustainability in Holland, Germany and Spain.
-He has also co-led Study Abroad courses to Italy (business environment), Spain, Chile and Argentina (wine industry).
+Additionally, Professor Baynard has developed and led Study-Abroad courses focused on the wine industry in Argentina and Chile, alternative energy and sustainability in Holland, Germany, Spain (and Florida), as well as the mining industry in Chile (and Florida).

 Professor Baynard's research on the oil and gas industry has generated academic and industry papers and resulted in presentations at international conferences and corporate meetings.